Edward T. Smith

 Becoming a POW during the Battle of Kunuri

 Edward T Smith was taken as a POW during the Battle of Kunuri at the beginning of December in 1950.
 He remembers being with a few stragglers when they ran into a Command Post of Chinese.
-He states that they were told that they weren't being killed, but that the Chinese wanted prisoners.
+He states they were told they were not being killed but that the Chinese wanted prisoners.

 Life in Camps